adaanene/LAMP/project_1.md

 5. Run security script with  `sudo mysql_secure_installation` to set password for MySQL

-    **Note** after this command you will be asked if you want to validate a password for the database root user, which is not the same as the system root, in fact the database root is an administrative user that has full privileges over the system root.
+    **Note** after this command you will be asked if you want to enable the VALIDATE PASSWORD PLUGIN, to validate a password for the database root user.
+If enabled, MySQL will reject passwords with an error if they don't meet the specified criteria.

-    **Note** even if you chose not to validate a password you still choose to use a strong password
+    Validation can be stopped without risk, but you should always use secure, one-of-a-kind passwords for database logins.
+Also note that the database root user is not the same as the system root, in fact the database root is an administrative user that has full privileges over the system root.

     If you choose 'yes' keep in mind that you need to choose the strength for your password based on the following